All Episodes

 Now, if Jim Acosta does it, he's being praised as somebody who's just seeking the truth and asking aggressive questions.

-It didn't seem like an aggressive question.
+But here's the bottom line: it didn't seem like an aggressive question.

 He wants to debate the president.

-He and again, he wants to ask four questions, not one question.
+And again, he wants to ask four questions, not one question.

-They just took it on the chin because I guess, well, you know, elections have consequences and he doesn't like Fox all that much.
+They just took it on the chin because, I guess, well, you know, elections have consequences, and he doesn't like Fox all that much.

-So uh yeah, th this is a mess, and it's all just to draw attention, and I I think it's gonna end where either the the the White House, I think the White House is actually gonna hold firm on this because they're probably on on firm grounds, and all it's all gonna come down to the judge that's assigned in this particular case.
+And I think it's going to end where either the White House, I think the White House is actually going to hold firm on this because they're probably on firm grounds.

 What if the White House decided that they want to move everybody out of that press room and put them across the street?